 Principle 13: The company should establish an effective internal audit function that is adequately resourced and independent of the activities it audits.

-CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America.
+CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America (USA).
 CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA, and has incorporated these Standards into its audit practices.
-With respect to FY 2016, the AC has reviewed and is satisfied as to the adequacy and effectiveness of the IA function.
+With respect to FY 2017, the AC has reviewed and is satisfied as to the adequacy and effectiveness of the IA function.

 CL IA identifies and provides training and development opportunities for its staff to ensure that their technical knowledge and skill sets remain current and relevant.